nikxk/.dotfiles/README.md

 - [texlive](https://www.tug.org/texlive/quickinstall.html) for compiling LaTeX documents

 Also check out
-- [gitui](https://github.com/gitui-org/gitui) as a terminal UI for git
 - [peek](https://github.com/phw/peek) for recording the screen to gifs
 - [broot](https://github.com/Canop/broot) as a file explorer
 - [scrcpy](https://github.com/Genymobile/scrcpy) for interacting with Android phones